 The good response does not bash the competitor.
 It acknowledges the tool's value, explains how Omentir sits on top of it, and asks a qualifying question.
 This keeps the conversation moving naturally.
 You can read a complete breakdown of comparing these stacks in our article on Is Apollo's Database Enough?.

-Why should you avoid fully autonomous reply engines?
-Simple: hallucinations and account safety.
-If an LLM drafts a message making a feature claim or a pricing promise that your product doesn't support, you are legally and reputationally bound by it.
+Why avoid fully autonomous reply engines?
+Hallucinations and account safety.
+If an LLM drafts a message making a feature claim or a pricing promise that your product does not support, you are legally and reputationally bound by it.

-Furthermore, LinkedIn's algorithms are highly sensitive to automated spikes.
-Sending weirdly formatted messages at mechanical intervals will land your profile in restricted status.
+LinkedIn's algorithms are also sensitive to automated spikes.
+Sending oddly formatted messages at mechanical intervals can land your profile in restricted status.

-• Step 3: The AI drafts a response matching the specific playbook for that intent, utilizing the workspace's product profile.
+- Step 3: The AI drafts a response matching the specific playbook for that intent, using the workspace's product profile.

 This method combines the speed of AI drafting with the safety of human oversight.
 The operator saves 90% of the time they would spend writing messages from scratch, but remains the final filter for quality.